website Translator

 Validity

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
-For an assessment of your Vo2 max see the VO2 max normative data tables.
+This test provides a means to monitor training on the athlete's physical development.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
+For assessing your Vo2 max, see the VO2 max normative data tables.

 Advantages